Multivariate Nonnegative Trigonometric Sums Distributions for High-Dimensional Multivariate Circular Data: MNNTS Distributions

 where $\underline{e}_s=(1,e^{i\theta_s},e^{2i\theta_s}, \ldots, e^{M_{s}i\theta_s})^\top$ is the vector of the trigonometric moments of the s-th circular random variable in the random vector, $\underline{\theta}$.
 This result is based on the successive applications of the following property of Kronecker products:

 where $A$, $B$, $C$, and $D$ are general matrices for which the products are defined.
-Note that this expression can also be used in computational programs to perform numerical calculations more efficiently.
-Furthermore, the set of indexes of the vector of parameters, $\underline{c}$, is obtained using the Kronecker product, $(0,1, \ldots, M_1) \bigotimes (0,1, \ldots, M_2) \bigotimes \cdots \bigotimes (0,1, \ldots, M_n)$, for an $n$-dimensional MNNTS model.
-The order of the elements of circular vector $\underline{\theta}$ can be modified to simplify the derivations presented in the following sections.
+This expression can also be used in computational programs to perform numerical calculations more efficiently.
+Furthermore, the set of indices of the vector of parameters, $\underline{c}$, is obtained using the Kronecker product, $(0,1, \ldots, M_1) \bigotimes (0,1, \ldots, M_2) \bigotimes \cdots \bigotimes (0,1, \ldots, M_d)$, for a $d$-dimensional MNNTS model.
+The order of the elements of the circular vector $\underline{\theta}$ can be modified to simplify the derivations presented in the following sections.
+When expressed in terms of cosine and sine functions, the MNNTS density function is a weighted sum of cosines and sines of integer linear combinations of the elements of the circular vector.
+For instance, the bivariate MNNTS model with $\underline{M}=(1,1)$ and $\underline{c}=(c_{00},c_{01},c_{10},c_{11})^\top$ has the following expression of its density function in terms of cosine and sine terms: